-If you appreciate the technical side of power and energy but want a more unconventional career in the electrical industry, an oil rig or offshore electrician job could be for you.
+If you appreciate the technical side of power and energy, but want a more unconventional career in the electrical industry, an oil rig, or offshore electrician job, could be perfect for you.

 What Oil Rig Electricians Do